rosikand/lemnos/README.md

 1. Clone/download this repository.
 2. `cd` into the directory when using the program.

 You are good to go!
 You can optionally add a shebang of your Python install location to the top of `todo.py`.
 You can find this by typing `which python` in the command-line.
 Prepend that string with `#!` and add it to the top of `todo.py`.
 Example string: `#!/usr/bin/python3`.
 Then, you can simply type `./todo` to execute the program instead.
 To follow the reference then, just replace `python3 todo.py` with `./todo`.
 If you want to make this even faster, you can set up an alias of your choice.
+Alternatively, you can move the executable to `/usr/local/bin` which allows you to simply type the executable name to run the program.

 ## Reference